CDH-SC/clo3/README.md

 ... command.
 Now, to introduce you to our dependency structure, let's check where our package manager is obtaining the dependency information.

 They can be found in the package.json files of Angular's & the API's root directory.
-Check them out by clicking on the links below our run the commands below to view the segment of these two files that our package manager is getting the required information.
+Check them out by either opening these files in a text editor or run a command to view the particular segment of these two files from which our package manager is getting the required information.

-##### Where is NPM locating Dependency Information?
+** So where is NPM locating Dependency Information? **
 <details>

-  <summary> Locate and Open the Files </summary>
+  <summary> Locate and Open the Files NPM is Using </summary>

 	1.	`cd ../clo-angular && vim package.json`
 >___Backtrack to the project's root direct then move into angular's root directory, and open up the file (we use vim here but you can use whichever text editor you're most comfortable with.___